I saw this Dribbble shot and decided to spin out a few ideas. I ended up creating customizable, random-generated, scalable balloons!

 $stringHeight for the height of the

-:after (which represents the string) and for the bottom value for each balloon element in the loop.
+:after (which is the string) and for the bottom value for each balloon element in the loop.
 Just like I had done before with my first balloon, but now dynamic.

 I also created a variable,